 Manage Resistance to Change

-These tips will help you minimize, reduce, and make less painful, the resistance to change that you create as you introduce changes.
-This is not the definitive guide to managing resistance to change—but implementing these suggestions, will give you a head start.
+These tips will help you minimize, reduce, and make less painful, the resistance that you create as you introduce changes.
+This is not the definitive guide to managing resistance to change—but implementing these suggestions will give you a head start.

-Own the changes.
 No matter where the change originated—and change can show up at any point in your organization, even originating with you—you must own the change yourself.
 It's your responsibility to implement the change.
-You can only do that effectively, if you step back, take a deep breath, and plan how you will implement the change with the people you influence or oversee in your organization.
+You can only do that effectively if you plan how you will implement the change with the people you influence or oversee in your organization.

-Get over it.
 Okay, you've had the opportunity to tell senior managers what you think.
 You spoke loudly in the focus group.
-You presented your recommended direction with data and examples to the team.
-The powers that be or the team leader have chosen a different direction than the one you supported.
+You presented your recommended direction, with data and examples, to the team.
+The powers that be have chosen a different direction than the one you supported.

-It's time for the change to move on.
+It's time to move on.
 Once the decision is made, your agitating time is over.
-Whether you disagree or not, once the organization, the group, or the team decides to move on—you need to do everything in your power to make the selected direction succeed.
-Anything else is sabotage and it will make your life miserable and it can even get you fired.
+Whether you agree or not, once the organization, the group, or the team decides to move on—you need to do everything in your power to make the selected direction succeed.
+Anything else is sabotage, and it will make your life miserable.
+It can even get you fired.

 If you can't buy into the fact that the chosen direction is where you are going, you can, at least, buy into the fact that it is critical that you support it.
 Once the direction is chosen, it is your job to make it work.
-Anything less is disrespectful, undermining, and destructive of the team decision or the senior leaders' direction.
+Anything less is disrespectful, undermining, and destructive of the senior leaders' direction.

-Support the change or, it's time for you to move on and out.
-(Don't wait for your senior leaders to have to terminate your employment for non-support.
+Support the change or it's time for you to move on and out.
+(Don't wait for your senior leaders to terminate your employment for non-support.
 You can do a lot of damage while waiting for the end to come.)

-Communicate the change.
 You undoubtedly have reporting staff, departmental colleagues, and employees to whom you must communicate the change.
 How you communicate the change to the people you influence has the single most important impact on how much resistance to change will occur.
-If you wholeheartedly communicate the change, you will win the hearts and minds of the employees.

-One of the key factors in reducing resistance to change is to implement change in an environment in which there is widespread belief that a change is needed.
+One of the key factors is an environment in which there is a widespread belief that a change is needed.
 So, one of your first tasks in effective communication is to build the case for "why" the change was needed.